nikitavoloboev/data/productivity/flow/Rules.md

 ## SnippetsLab
 - Attach the URL to snippets as note as a first thing always if URL is needed.
 Add other notes underneath the URL.

+## Trello
+- No need to create `Doing now` and `Do next` blocks.
+I can use `watching` feature for that and seprate cards instead by topic.
+Use `tags` to give priority to tasks.
+(In my case `Important`, `Interesting` and `Next` are always present tags in most boards).
+- Share boards publically that contain no sensetive or private information.